ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

   }
 ```

-This is the route that fetches the artciles from databases and returns a falcor-route for it.
-The new thing here is the $atom
+This is the route that fetches the artciles from databases and returns a falcor-route for it - it's exactly the same as introduced before, the only different is that now it's part of the function (***export default ( req, res ) => { ... }***).